thomasfischersm/UdacityMovie/README.md

 The user has only a regular data connection (no WiFi).
 The user will see the lists instantly from the cache.
 When tapping a movie, the user will see the basic movie info.
 A fraction of a second later, the full movie info (e.g. tagline, backdrop) will appear as the background query completes.

+# Notes
+- You will find some unused methods in the utility classes.
+I've created a few utility classes that I use on my projects.
+I copy them from one project to the next.
+So, I didn't create them from scratch for this one.

+- The icon to favorite a movie is in the top right of the backdrop on the movie detail page.
+Depending on the movie backdrop, it can be hard to see.
+I've added a translucent white background.
+The icon is a heart.